ariyachlt/Comm_Lab/README.md

 ## 30MFF Documentation
 #### Project Name: "30MFF: This is the way"
 #### Project Description:
 For this assignment, I had to create a webpage to showcase the video my group made for the 30MFF in-class project.
+The project is a video that was filmed in 30 minutes, and edited in 30 minutes.
+After spending some time brainstorming, our group decided to create a video of Baby Yoda using the force to solve a Rubik's cube.

 #### Process